MicrosoftDocs/power-automate-docs/articles/process-mining-tutorial.md

 ### Compare views

-We've created two different views.
+You created two different views.
 One view shows the paths that have the **Refund With Special Voucher** step but not the **Refund With Standard Voucher** step (Refund w/ Special Voucher).
 The other view is its inverse (Refund w/ Standard Voucher).
 Let's compare these two views.

 1. On the left panel, select **Process compare**.